MSc in Medical Physics

 Please note that this qualification is only available until 31 December 2015.
 In order to claim this qualification you must have completed the required 180 credits by this time.
 This qualification is not available to new students.
 If you have any questions about your eligibility for this qualification please contact the Centre for Qualifications and Ceremonies on +44 (0)1908 653003 or by email.

-This MSc course is for those who want to explore aspects of medical physics, in particular medical imaging and the physics of radiotherapy, at postgraduate level.
-If you have a background in physics/engineering and currently work, or wish to work, in a clinical setting, there is an additional pathway through the qualification which is accredited by the UK Institute of Physics and Engineering in Medicine (IPEM).
+This masters course will enable you to explore aspects of medical physics, in particular medical imaging and the physics of radiotherapy, at postgraduate level.
+If you have a background in physics or engineering and currently work (or wish to work) in a clinical setting, there is an additional pathway through the qualification which is accredited by the UK Institute of Physics and Engineering in Medicine (IPEM).

 Planning your studies

-To enrol on any of the MSc in Medical Physics modules you must, normally, hold an honours degree (or equivalent qualification) in science or a science-related subject.
+To study for the MSc in Medical Physics you must, normally, hold a UK honours degree (or equivalent qualification) in science or a science-related subject relevant to this qualification.
 If you have other study or experience that you believe equips you to take this qualification you can still apply, but must supply evidence of your study or experience.
 Your case will be referred to the MSc in Science Admissions Panel.
-For further advice, email the postgraduate science team.
+For further advice, email the Science Postgraduate Team (MSc-Science@open.ac.uk).

 There are additional entry requirements for S829 and SXP810, which relate to the pathway accredited by IPEM.
 To take these modules you must hold a UK honours degree (or equivalent qualification) in physics or engineering.
 IPEM accreditation is now available until the end of 2015.